John Allen Easley Professor of Religion

 Office: Wingate 207

 Stephen B. Boyd, M.Div., Th.D.
 Harvard Divinity School, is the J. Allen Easley Professor of Religion at Wake Forest University and Director, Religion and Public Engagement.
 He teaches courses on the history of Christianity and Christian thought, gender studies, and religion and public life.
 He has been awarded The Don Schoonmaker Faculty Prize for Community Service (2005) and the The Reid Doyle Prize for Excellence in Teaching (1989).
 He has authored Pilgram Marpeck: His Life and Social Theology (Duke University Press, 1992); The Men We Long to Be (Harper San Francisco 1995 & Pilgrim Press, 1997); and (editor) Redeeming Men: Religion and Masculine Identity (Westminster/John Knox, 1996).
-A new book, Making Justice Our Business: The Wrongful Conviction of Darryl Hunt and the Work of Faith (Wipf & Stock) about race, religion and the criminal justice system will be published Fall 2011.
+His most recent book, Making Justice Our Business: The Wrongful Conviction of Darryl Hunt and the Work of Faith (Wipf & Stock, 2011) deals with race, religion and the criminal justice system.
 He has also served as co-chair of the Men’s Studies in Religion Group of the American Academy of Religion, President of the American Men’s Studies Association, and was a founder of Communities Helping All Neighbors Gain Empowerment (C.H.A.N.G.E.) in Winston-Salem.

 Th.D., Harvard University Divinity School, (Church History/Historical Theology) , 1984